Welcome to Gurla Mandata

 1. Never trek alone.
 So, hire a guide if you can’t find companion.

-3. Also, become informed about high altitude sickness.
+3. Become informed about high altitude sickness.

-4. Always, carry a good medicine kit.
+4. Also, carry a good medicine kit.